gigs-kinetik/kinetik-hiring/README.md

 # gig-app

- Reinventing the search for technical projects
+Reinventing the search for technical projects through Kinetik